Regularization Matters in Policy Optimization: Robustness with Hyperparameter Changes

 \section{Robustness with Hyperparameter Changes}

 In the previous section, the experiments are conducted mostly with the default hyperparameters in the codebase we adopt, which are not necessarily optimized.
 For example, PPO Humanoid baseline performs poorly using default hyperparameters, not converging to a reasonable solution.
 Meanwhile, it is known that RL algorithms are very sensitive to hyperparameter changes \citep{henderson2018deep}.
 Thus, our findings can be vulnerable to such variations.
 To further confirm our findings, we evaluate the regularizations under a variety of hyperparameter settings.
 For each algorithm, we sample five hyperparameter settings for the baseline and apply regularization on each of them.
-Due to the heavy computation budget, we only evaluate on five MuJoCo environments: Hopper, Walker, Ant, Humanoid, and HumanoidStandup.
+Due to the heavy computation cost, we only evaluate on five environments: Hopper, Walker, Ant, Humanoid, HumanoidStandup.
 Under our sampled hyperparameters, poor baselines are mostly significantly improved.
-See Appendix \ref{app:hyperparam} and \ref{app:hyperparam_curve} for details on sampling and curves.

-Similar to Table \ref{tab:basic_zscore} and \ref{tab:basic_zscore_comparetobaseline}, the results of $z$-scores and \emph{p}-values are shown in Table \ref{tab:hyper_zscores} and Table \ref{tab:hyper_zscorescomparetobaseline}.
-For results of improvement percentages similar to Table \ref{tab:basic_percent}, please refer to Appendix \ref{app:hyperparam_percent}.
-We note that our main findings discussed in Section \ref{sec:exp} still hold.
+See Appendix \ref{app:hyperparam}/ \ref{app:hyperparam_curve} for details on sampling and curves.
+The $z$-scores are shown in Table \ref{tab:hyper_zscores}.
+We note that our main findings in Section \ref{sec:exp} still hold.
 Interestingly, compared to the previous section, $L_2$, $L_1$, and weight clipping all tend to be better than entropy regularization by larger margins.
+For the $p$-scores of statistical significance/improvement percentages, see Appendix \ref{app:zscore_significance}/\ref{app:hyperparam_percent}.

 To better visualize the robustness against change of hyperparameters, we show the result when a single hyperparameter is varied in Figure \ref{fig:1dim}.
 We note that the certain regularizations can consistently improve the baseline with different hyperparameters.
 In these cases, proper regularizations can ease the hyperparameter tuning process, as they bring up performance of baselines with suboptimal hyperparameters to be higher than that with better ones.